-MPL reduced their operations in our area and were replaced by Biffa for recycling polythene during the year ending March 2020.
-Unfortunately Biffa only accept clear polythene so this has resulted in some coloured polythene (primarily from Topper) being added to the non-recyclable waste and the volume of recyclable polythene is now lower.
-The majority of C.Scope's polythene is clear.
+A forced change of recycling operator in our area in 2020 had the follow on effect of reducing types of polythene that were recycled.
+Unfortunately Biffa only accept clear polythene so this has resulted in some coloured polythene (primarily from Topper, a sister company) being added to the non-recyclable waste and the volume of recyclable polythene is now lower.
+The majority of C.Scope's polythene is clear and is recycled.

-17. Packaging
+18. Packaging

 The amount of packaging waste that the Company and the Group currently produces is substantially less than 50 tonnes a year which exempts the Company from the producer responsibility obligations (Packaging & Packaging Waste Regulations).
+C.Scope produce approx. 1 tonne/annum of packaging made from recyclable card and a minimal amount of plastic based packaging.

-We do however have a policy of reducing unnecessary packaging on delivered equipment and also on received goods.
-All packaging utilises recycled materials where possible and all packaging is designed to be re-used at least once when sent by typical UK parcel carrier.
+We have a policy of reducing unnecessary packaging on delivered equipment and also on received goods.
+All packaging utilises recycled materials where possible and all packaging is designed to be re-usable at least once when sent by typical UK parcel carrier.

-18. Transport and Logistics
+19. Transport and Logistics